HP to lay off about 27,000, profit slides 31 pct

 Revenue from its bread-and-better printing group, which is being merged with the PC group, fell 10 percent after weak consumer and corporate demand.

-"We improved the channel inventory to within an acceptable range," Whitman said on the call, referring to the printing group.
+"We improved the channel inventory to within an acceptable range," Whitman said on a conference call, referring to the printing group.
 "However, we continue to face a weak demand environment."

 Sales of enterprise servers, storage and networking equipment fell 6 percent.